-The knowledge, skills and values the students will develop through participation and success in the psychology programme will enable them to be 'work ready'.
+The placement module is situated in level 5 (PYCD56).
+In addition to this module, the knowledge, skills and values the students will develop through participation and success in the psychology programme will enable them to be 'work ready.'
 Many of the modules encourage students to apply their psychological knowledge to the workplace and working with people.
-There is an expectation that students will participate in the wider University employability scheme, through voluntary participation in schemes and opportunities which match their course aims and objectives, such as the psyching team.
-Additionally, placement learning will be available to the students via the placement module at level 4 (SEPC53).
+There is expectation that students will participate in the wider University employability scheme, through voluntary participation in schemes and opportunities which match their course aims and objectives, such as the Memory Café and psyching team.